-Titl e: Conforming to general health, safety and welfare in the workplace.
-Learning outcomes The learner will be able to: sment criteria arner can: 4 Work responsibly to contribute to workplace health, safety and welfare whilst carrying out work in 4.1 Demonstrate behaviour which shows personal responsibility for general workplace health, safety and welfare. the relevant of area. - 4.2 State how personal behaviour demonstrates responsibility for general workplace health, safety and welfare, in relation to: recognising when to stop work in the face of serious and imminent danger to self and/or others contributing to discussions and providing feedback reporting changed circumstances and incidents in the workplace complying with the environmental requirements of the workplace.
+Title: Conforming to Conforming to general health, safety and welfare in the workplace.
+Learning outco Assessment criteria The learner can: 4 Work responsibly to contribute to workplace health, safety and welfare 4.1 Demonstrate behaviour which shows personal responsibility for general workplace health, safety and welfare. whilst carrying out work in the relevant occupational area.
+4.2 State how personal behaviour demonstrates responsibility for general workplace health, safety and welfare, in relation to: recognising when to stop work in the face of serious and imminent danger to self and/or others contributing to discussions and providing feedback reporting changed circumstances and incidents in the workplace complying with the environmental requirements of the workplace.
 4.3 Give examples of how the behaviour and actions of individuals could affect others within the workplace.
 5 Comply with and support all organisational security arrangements and approved procedures.
 5.1 Provide appropriate support for security arrangements in accordance with approved procedures: during the working day on completion of the day's work for unauthorised personnel (other operatives and the general public) for theft.
 5.2 State how security arrangements are implemented in relation to the workplace, the general public, site personnel and resources.

 Title: Conforming to general health, safety and welfare in the workplace.
-Additional information about this unit Assessment Guida ance This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
+Additional inform ation about this unit Assessment Guida ance This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
 Assessors for this unit must have verifiable, current industry experience and a sufficient depth of relevant occupational expertise and knowledge, and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.
 Workplace evidence of skills cannot be simulated.
-Sector Subject Are еа 05.2 Building and Construction Availability for use 9 Shared unit Unit guided learni ing hours 7
+Sector Subject Are ea 05.2 Building and Construction Availability for use 9 Shared unit Unit guided learni ng hours 7

-Titl e: Conforming to productive working practices in the workplace Uni it Number: T/508/6538 Learning outcomes The learner will be able to: sment criteria arner can: Communicate with others to establish productive work practices.
+Title: Conforming to productive working practices in the workplace Unit Number: T/508/6538 Learning outcomes The learner will be able to: ssment criteria arner can: Communicate with others to establish productive work practices.
 1.1 Communicate in an appropriate manner with line management, colleagues and/or customers to ensure that work is carried out productively.
 1.2 Describe the different methods of communicating with line management, colleagues and customers.
 1.3 Describe how to use different methods of communication to ensure that the work carried out is productive.
-2 Follow organisa procedures to plan the 2.1 Interpret relevant information from organisational procedures in order to plan the sequence of work. sequence of work.
-UIK.
+2 Follow organism plan the 2.1 Interpret relevant information from organisational procedures in order to plan the sequence of work. sequence of work.
 2.2 Plan the sequence of work, using appropriate resources, in accordance with organisational procedures to ensure work is completed productively.
-2.3 Describe how organisational procedures are applied to ensure work is planned and carried out productively, in relation to: using resources for own and other's work requirements allocating appropriate work to employees organising the work sequence reducing carbon emissions.
+2.3 Describe how organisational procedures are applied to ensure work is planned and carried out productively, in relation to: - using resources for own and other's work requirements - allocating appropriate work to employees - organising the work sequence - reducing carbon emissions.
 2.4 Describe how to contribute to zero/low carbon work outcomes within the built environment.
-3 accordance with the 3.1 Complete relevant documentation according to the occupation as required by the organisation. organisational procedures.
-3.2 Describe how to complete and maintain documentation in accordance with organisational procedures, in relation to: job cards worksheets material/resource lists time sheets.
+3 Maintain relev ith the 3.1 Complete relevant documentation according to the occupation as required by the organisation. organisational procedures procedures.
+3.2 Describe how to complete and maintain documentation in accordance with organisational procedures, in relation to: - job cards - worksheets - material/resource lists - time sheets.
 3.3 Explain the reasons for ensuring documentation is completed clearly and within given timescales.
-4 Maintain good relationships v conforming to working practi vhen productive 4.1 Carry out work productively, to the agreed specification, in conjunction with line management, colleagues, customers and/or other relevant people involved in the work to maintain good working relationships.
+4 Maintain good relationships v conforming to working pract when productive 4.1 Carry out work productively, to the agreed specification, in conjunction with line management, colleagues, customers and/or other relevant people involved in the work to maintain good working relationships.